vectordotdev/vector/rfcs/2021-09-01-8547-accept-metrics-in-datadog-agent-source.md

 representing it](https://github.com/timberio/vector/blob/master/lib/vector-core/src/event/metric.rs#L135-L169).

-The implementation would the consist in:
+The implementation would then consist in:

 - Implement in the `datadog_agent` source the ability to proxy all known route (see above) as-is directly to Datadog (this will require an new settings in the Vector source, something like `unused_payload_site: us3.datadoghq.com`).
 At